silvatyrant/KickAboutBot/README.md

 # KickAboutBot
-A bot for planning "kick about" football games.
+A Telegram bot for planning "kick about" football games.